swiftype/meta_events/README.md

 an "anonymous" distinct ID representing the unknown user who is poking around your site to the actual official user ID (typically your `users` table primary key) of that user.
 MetaEvents does not, in any way, attempt to support this; it allows you to pass whatever `distinct_id` you want in the `#event!` call, but, if you want to use `alias`, you should make that Mixpanel call directly.
+(See also the discussion above about _distinct ID_.)

 Similarly, Mixpanel's People functionality is not in any way directly supported by MetaEvents.
 You may well use the Tracker's `#effective_properties` method to compute a set of properties that you pass to Mixpanel's People system,